 Consider using tools like Google Analytics or Keyword Planner to identify the most commonly used words and phrases related to your business.
 You can also use social media listening tools such as Hootsuite Insights or Brandwatch to monitor conversations related to your industry and products.

 Analyzing Local Competitors and Their Keyword Strategy

-Analyzing local competitors is an important step in developing an effective keyword plan for your business.
+Analyzing local competitors is important in developing an effective keyword plan for your business.
 Start by identifying the businesses that are currently ranking for keywords associated with your industry in the local market.

 Take note of the keywords they’re using on their website content and meta tags.
 After identifying these competitors, analyze their keyword approach by examining metrics such as domain authority, page rank, backlinks, social media presence, etc. Conducting a comprehensive competitor analysis will help you understand what works well within the local market space.

-While analyzing competitor data may seem overwhelming at first glance; it’s essential to use this information effectively so that you don’t waste time creating content around keywords that already have high competition levels in local searches.
+While analyzing competitor data may seem overwhelming at first glance, it’s essential to use this information effectively so that you don’t waste time creating content around keywords that already have high competition levels in local searches.
 By gaining insights into what drives success within the organic SERP rankings of other local businesses, you can gain a competitive edge and develop a keyword process that drives results.

 How to Find the Best Local Keywords

 Before you start optimizing your website’s content for local search, you need to conduct keyword research to uncover the best keywords and phrases for your business.
 Many keyword research tools are available, but we will focus on the most popular ones that can help you generate a list of potential keywords and narrow it down based on relevance, search volume, and competition level.

 The first step in conducting keyword research is to use a tool that can suggest potential keywords.
 Google AdWords Keyword Planner is one of the most popular options for finding local keywords, and it’s free.
 You don’t have to be running an AdWords campaign to use it, simply create an account and start using the tool.